 Map of China's five Theater Commands.
 The Southern Theater Command has responsibility for the borders all countries and coastline touched by its jurisdiction.
+Source: https://en.wikipedia.org/wiki/Theater_command(China)-/media/File:Map_of_Theatres_of_PLA_en.svg

-Source: https://en.wikipedia.org/wiki/Theater_command(China) - /media/File:Map_of_Theatres_of_PLA_en.svg to reinforce the command from the other four theater commands if necessary.
+None of the excerpted articles suggest the operational tempo of the Southern Theater Command would threaten the viability of the command itself, nor that China would be unable to reinforce the command from the other four theater commands if necessary.
 Still, the articles highlight a myriad of flashpoints within the jurisdiction of the Southern Theater Command that show no sign of abating as natural disasters, the conflict in Myanmar, and challenges to Chinese claims in the South China Sea are sure to continue.